MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling

 \subsection{MMPhysPipe}

-To bridge the gap in physics-aware generation via joint multimodal modeling, we introduce a scalable dataset pipeline, MMPhysPipe.
-MMPhysPipe is designed to overcome two primary bottlenecks: the curation of video samples exhibiting rich physical phenomena from large text-video datasets~\citep{openvid,koala,panda} and the production of high-fidelity, multi-granular perceptual annotations.
+To bridge the gap in physics-aware generation via joint multimodal modeling, we introduce MMPhysPipe, a scalable dataset pipeline designed to overcome two primary bottlenecks: the curation of video samples exhibiting rich physical phenomena from large text-video datasets and the production of high-fidelity, multi-granular perceptual annotations.